We were founded in 2009 out of dedication to each other and our shared goal of contributing to more global equality.

 Valuing my heart-based, feminine way of working

 One of my other successes is that I feel that I can truly be emotionally involved and feminine in my work.
 I used to believe that 'professionality' automatically implies formality, meaning appropriate personal distance between me and colleagues and keeping work and private life separate.
-My experience in other jobs is that sharing emotions is not truly welcome and that completing work tasks goes before personal flow and needs.
+My experience in other jobs is that sharing feelings is not truly welcome and that completing work tasks goes before personal flow and needs.
 Within Heliconia, we live the opposite.
 Our personal connection goes before anything else.
 Therefore, I assumed for a long time that I was not 'professional' or credible in my work.
 It felt as if we were just a group of friends having a good time together!
 However, over the years I started to realise that I value this heart-based way of working above anything else.
 It ensures that everyone is welcome to share their entire beings.
 Not just their professional skills, output and successes, but also their tears, tiredness and frustration.
 We are sentient beings above anything else, and a safe community ensures that all our insights, feelings and needs are addressed, nourished and celebrated.

 Moreover, I consider this the new form of professionality!
 Focussing on output above personal growth and wellbeing, is a form of oppression and violence.
 It keeps people small, unsafe, and unable to connect to their deeper life's purpose and gifts.
 That actually decreases professionality, because it prevents people from flourishing into their full potential, whatever that might be!